What are product identifiers?

 Items in new or manufacturer-refurbished condition in select categories are required to include the item's brand, MPN, and GTIN to complete new listings and manual relists.

 Do I have to provide product identifiers for refurbished items?

 Yes, refurbished items that are being listed in manufacturer refurbished condition will require product identifiers.
 Items listed in seller refurbished condition will not require identifiers.

 Are multi-SKU listings included in this requirement?

-- After January 31, 2016, you will be required to include product identifiers for new and manufacturer-refurbished multi-SKU items with variations in select categories.
+- You will be required to include product identifiers for new and manufacturer-refurbished multi-SKU items with variations in select categories.

 - Until then, you will be able to voluntarily include product identifiers at the variant level in every listing tool except bulk editing within Selling Manager.
 Bulk editing in Selling Manager will be available in December.

 I sell used/collectible/vintage/one-of-a-kind items—do I have to add product identifiers to my listing?

 No. Although we recommend that you use product identifiers whenever possible to maintain search visibility, they are not required for listings of used, collectible, vintage, unbranded, or one-of-a-kind items at this time.
 Use "Does not apply" in the required fields.